 Whether you see a physical therapist or perform rehab at home, interventions help manage scar tissue as you heal and regain strength and flexibility.
 Your rehabilitation program will focus on your supporting muscles and tendons as your scar forms and prevention of further injury.

-Rest your foot regularly to avoid overexertion during daily activity.
+Intermittently rest your foot regularly to avoid overexertion during daily activity.
 Many physical therapists provide ice or heat treatments to reduce swelling and speed healing to your scar tissue.
 This is done throughout your rehabilitation.

-Rotate each joint in your foot daily to increase range of motion.
+Rotate each joint in your foot daily to increase range of motion as part of a program for breaking down scar tissue in your foot.
 Range of motion is important to restoring full movement and healing potential to scar tissue.